-It’s the tag line from a war-on-drugs commercial from the 1980s, but it came to mind recently, when I was standing with my 6-year-old daughter at a campaign launch event for a good friend of mine who is running for Congress.
+You may recognize it as the tag line from a war-on-drugs commercial from the 1980s, but it came to mind recently, when I was standing with my 6-year-old daughter at a campaign launch event for a friend of mine who is running for Congress.

-But it wasn’t until I was standing there, watching my daughter laugh when Saira said she could be counted on to not shut up once she got to Washington, and then later raise her hand when Tay Anderson asked who was ready to see meaningful change, that I realized what had really happened when I’d decided to bring my kids to Saira’s event.
+But it wasn’t until I was standing there, watching my daughter laugh when my friend said she could be counted on to not shut up once she got to Washington, and then later raise her hand when another of the speakers asked who was ready to see meaningful change in Congress, that I realized what had really happened when I’d decided to bring my kids to a campaign event.

-Helena is not a joiner.
+My daughter is not a joiner.
 To my knowledge, she has never answered a TV show character who asked for her name or her “help” in solving a TV puzzle (even in her Dora the Explorer days), and when I take her to a birthday party, there’s always a 50/50 chance she will flatly decline to enter the fray.
-But she was riveted by the speakers at Saira’s event – especially Tay, a charismatic 19-year-old and I believe the youngest person ever to run for public office in Colorado.
+But she was riveted by the speakers at the campaign event – especially the charismatic 19-year-old and I believe the youngest person ever to run for public office in Colorado.

 The next day, she asked me what “Congress” was.
 The day after, she asked me how old you have to be to vote.
-This morning, she reminded me to send Saira her five dollar donation because, she said, “It’s the least I can do.”
+This morning, she reminded me to send my friend her five dollar donation because, she said, “It’s the least I can do.”

 I am by no means a political wonk.
 I have friends who are – on both sides of the “aisle” – and they can attest to my relative ignorance when it comes to who holds what House seat or which races are “contested.”
 But I deeply believe in the idea of a representative democracy (regardless of how flawed it may sometimes be in this country), and I take seriously my civic duty to study up on the ballot and vote intelligently every year.